 However, based on our survey, many of them regretted not pursuing what they enjoy doing for a job.
-This is because the first job was the time when you have almost zero commitment and can accept a lower paying job and thus, increasing your chances of getting into whatever industry you may want to try your hands on.
+This is because the first job was the time when you have almost zero commitment and can accept a lower-paying job and thus, increasing your chances of getting into whatever industry you may want to try your hands on.

-Moving forward, if you take up a job you don’t enjoy as a hobby, you will most probably find it very difficult to jump out of that industry by the time you realised that life to too short to do what you dislike, forever.
+Moving forward, if you take up a job you don’t enjoy as a hobby, you will most probably find it very difficult to jump out of that industry by the time you realised that life is too short to do what you dislike, forever.

 The recommendation is to find a job you like rather than a job that pays you higher initially.
 The difference in salary will be narrowed in the long road ahead.